 Finally, freelancers are also excellent when you’re in need of a specialized skill set.
 When bringing in a full-time employee, you’re probably looking for a well-rounded person who can handle a variety of tasks.
 You may also invest in someone who lacks key skills currently, but shows the potential to learn them over time.

-However, what if you’re specifically in need of a programmer skilled in a particular language, a blog content writer, or someone with strong graphic design skills?
-That’s where the benefits when you hire a freelancer really become apparent.
+However, what if you’re specifically in need of a programmer skilled in a particular language, a blog content writer, someone with strong graphic design skills, or someone who focuses on WordPress maintenance?
+That’s where the benefits of hiring a freelancer really become apparent.
 With a little searching, you should be able to find someone who specializes in the exact skills you need – meaning that they can hit the ground running and will need little to no training.

 👎 The drawbacks of working with freelancers